thieu1995/mealpy/docs/source/pages/general/advances/saving_loading.rst

 	  "save_population": True,              # Default = False
 	}

-However, as a warning, when your problem is too big.
-It will cause memory issues when running the model.
-Besides, "save_population" here means storing the population of each epoch in the model.history object.
-So it doesn't save the model to the file.
-When we want to save and load the optimizer from file.
-We need to use module io from mealpy.utils.
+However, as a warning, if your problem is too big, setting "save_population" to True can cause memory issues when running the model.
+It is also important to note that "save_population" here means storing the population of each epoch in the model's history object, and not saving the model to a file.
+To save and load the optimizer from a file, you will need to use the "io" module from "mealpy.utils".

 .. code-block:: python